iamkirankumaryadav/Library/Data Science/Categorical.md

 # How to Deal with Categorical Data ?

-- `Nominal` : No ordering | No ranking among the values of that `attribute` e.g. **Genre** of music, movie and videos
+- `Nominal` : No ordering | No ranking among the values e.g. **Genre** of music, movie and videos.
-- `Ordinal` : Order | Rank among the values. e.g. Size of tshirts ( XS - S - M - L - XL - XXL ), education level, grades
+- `Ordinal` : Order | Rank among the values. e.g. Size of tshirts ( XS - S - M - L - XL - XXL ) education level, grades.
 - You can’t **train** the model directly with **categorical variables** in their raw form.
 - `Transformation` of **categorical labels** in **numeric values** by applying some **encoding** is important.
 - Convert into **numerical values**, combine `sparse` classes ( Classes with very less **labels** )